genomicsclass/leanpub/manuscript/hierarchical_models.md

 ![p-values versus standard deviation estimates.](images/R/hierarchical_models-tmp-pval_versus_sd-1.png)

 Here is where a hierarchical model can be useful.
 If we can make an assumption about the distribution of these variances across genes, then we can improve estimates by "adjusting" estimates that are "too small" according to this distribution.
-In a previous section we described how the F-distribution provides approximates the distribution of the observed variances.
+In a previous section we described how the F-distribution approximates the distribution of the observed variances.

 {$$}
 s^2 \sim s_0^2 F_{d,d_0}